mugenulnar/docker-opencast/README.md

 ...(Coming soon)

+#
+## Configure HTTPS throught Nginx
+First of all, we change the Docker-Compose structure We create an internal and private network for the containers.
+That is the 172.16.0.0/24 network (For example, you can change it on the `docker-compose.yml`)

+In addition, we delete the ports NAT of Opencast service because we don't need anymore to access directly to the Opencast service.
+We will use Nginx for that.

+- `docker-compose.yml`
+- `/opencast/etc/org.ops4j.pax.web.cfg`
+  Change the default port HTTP: `80`
+- `/opencast/etc/custom.properties`
+  - org.opencastproject.server.url=http://<your-domain>
+  - org.opencastproject.download.url=http://<your-domain>/static
+- `/etc/nginx/templates/default.conf.template`
+  - `server_name <your-domain>`

+With this changes we are isolation the dockers connections out of the host network.

+- "publish to engage" on Moodle -> Deactivate?

 At this moment we have an stable Opencast with Docker that could connect to Moodle throught the API.
 So the next steps are: